PyMVPA/PyMVPA/doc/source/tutorial.rst

     then you can learn Python from this book.
 If you have previous programming experience, then you can also learn Python from this book.

+  We recommend reading the PDF version that is a lot better formatted.

 http://diveintopython.org

   A famous tutorial that served as the entry-point into Python for many people.